7 Best Road to Hana Tours, Maui (2026) – Luxury, Adventure & Family Picks

 If you’re a party of 1 heading out on a Road to Hana trip, one of the group tours is going to be the best option for you.
 Both Valley Isle Excursions and Hana and Beyond offer Road to Hana tours that you can book just for one person.
 This won’t be a private tour, but you’ll meet some friends on your tour and have a great time.
 I would much rather do a group tour than drive the road alone!

-Best Road to Hana tour for a luxury private experience
+Best Road to Hana tour for a family or group

 Should I drive the Road to Hana or take a tour?

 The Road to Hana is at the top of most visitors’ bucket lists.
 And it is truly an incredible experience.
-You spend the day traversing to East Maui, heading past lush rainforests, and waterfalls, and stopping for views of the dramatic coastline.
+You spend the day traversing East Maui, passing lush rainforests and waterfalls, and stopping for views of the dramatic coastline.

 While you can drive the Road to Hana yourself, we recommend considering a tour.
-The tours help you learn and see more on the road, make things like finding parking and visiting legal spots much easier, and help ease congestion on the road.
-For example, tour operators usually won’t stop at Waikani Falls or Hanawai Falls because safe and legal parking is hard to come by there.
+The tours help you learn and see more on the road, make finding parking and visiting legal spots much easier, and ease congestion.
+For example, tour operators usually won’t stop at Waikani Falls or Hanawai Falls because safe, legal parking is hard to find there.
 Going with a knowledgeable guide helps you stay on public property and visit sites safely.

 Visit our full Road to Hana Guide to read more about driving yourself or taking a tour.